 Private Immigration Legal Services

-If you take this route, you want to make sure that the private immigration attorney you want to hire is actually a licensed lawyer in good standing with a State Bar Association and that they maintain their license with continuing legal education.
+If you take this route, make sure that the private immigration attorney you hire is actually a licensed lawyer in good standing with a State Bar Association and that they maintain their license with continuing legal education.
 One of the best resources to check this information is through the American Immigration Lawyers Association (AILA) lawyer search.
 If the immigration attorney is a member of AILA, that is also a great way to check and make sure the person is actually a lawyer and not a notario fraud.
 To read more about notario fraud, click here.
 You can also check out the government’s list of lawyers who have been disciplined and make sure you do not work with a lawyer on that list.

 Free or Low-Cost Immigration Legal Services